JThomas404/terraform-hands-on-aws-70-labs/read-generate-and-modify-configuration/input-variables/README.md

 ## Conclusion

-Through this lab, I validated how Terraform assigns variable values from different sources and the order in which they are evaluated.
+Through this implementation, I validated how Terraform assigns variable values from different sources and the order in which they are evaluated.
 Each configuration change was tested using `terraform plan` to ensure accuracy.

-This practical work demonstrates my ability to:
+This work demonstrates my ability to:

 - Implement secure, flexible input variable strategies
 - Maintain infrastructure across multiple environments
 - Apply reproducible and intentional configurations
 - Troubleshoot and audit input precedence behaviors

-These skills are essential for delivering reliable and modular cloud infrastructure at scale.
+These capabilities are essential for delivering scalable and reliable cloud infrastructure systems.

 ---